United States Intelligence Community

 The Washington Post reported in 2010 that there were 1,271 government organizations and 1,931 private companies in 10,000 locations in the United States that were working on counterterrorism, homeland security, and intelligence, and that the intelligence community as a whole would include 854,000 people holding top-secret clearances.
-According to a 2008 study by the ODNI, private contractors make up 29% of the workforce in the U.S. intelligence community and account for 49% of their personnel budgets.

 Etymology

-The term Intelligence Community was first used during LTG Walter Bedell Smith's tenure as Director of Central Intelligence (1950–1953).
+The term intelligence community was first used during LTG Walter Bedell Smith's tenure as director of central intelligence (1950–1953).

 History

 Intelligence is information that agencies collect, analyze, and distribute in response to government leaders' questions and requirements.
 Intelligence is a broad term that may entail for example:

-"Collection, analysis, and production of sensitive information to support national security leaders, including policymakers, military commanders, and members of Congress.
+Collection, analysis, and production of sensitive information to support national security leaders, including policymakers, military commanders, and members of Congress.
 Safeguarding these processes and this information through counterintelligence activities.
 Execution of covert operations approved by the president.
-The IC strives to provide valuable insight on important issues by gathering raw intelligence, analyzing that data in context, and producing timely and relevant products for customers at all levels of national security—from the war-fighter on the ground to the president in Washington."
+The IC strives to provide valuable insight on important issues by gathering raw intelligence, analyzing that data in context, and producing timely and relevant products for customers at all levels of national security—from the war-fighter on the ground to the president in Washington.

 Executive Order 12333 charged the IC with six primary objectives: